What are trusts, and should you have one?

 - Beneficiaries – these are the people and/or institutions who gain the benefits of the trust

 “Creating a living trust isn’t a complicated process,” said Catherine Hammond, attorney at the Hammond Law Group, which practices only estate planning and elder law.
 “It definitely involves an investment from the person creating it because a good plan will holistically address your family, your assets, your goals, and your concerns.
 It should be tailored specifically to your unique situation.
-It’s vital to work with an estate planning attorney who can walk you through the typical challenges upon disability and death and help you identify what’s important to you.
+It’s vital to work with an estate planning attorney who can walk you through the typical challenges of disability and death and help you identify what’s important to you.
 The goals you identify may not be things that you would necessarily think of in your day-to-day life without the benefit of guidance from someone who deals with these issues regularly.”

-Since living trusts don’t have to pass though the probate process, beneficiaries generally gain access to these assets much faster than assets that are transferred using a will.
+Since living trusts don’t have to pass through the probate process, beneficiaries generally gain access to these assets much faster than assets that are transferred using a will.
 Also, the probate process can feel like a hassle and, in many states, is a public proceeding.
 A living trust allows assets to pass outside of the court and remain private, which is important to many.
 One of the most common reasons to set up a living trust is to avoid the cost of probate at death, which is largely because of the fees charged by lawyers.

 The main benefit of many trusts is that they protect your wealth from certain creditors or concerns while allowing you to control it.
-You can set up a trust so that assets remain available to you during your lifetime, while designating where the remaining assets will pass after your death.
+You can set up a trust so that assets remain available to you during your lifetime while designating where the remaining assets will pass after your death.
 Trusts can be especially useful in complex family situations, such as when there is the potential for family fighting or there are children from more than one marriage.
 In addition, they can protect your assets for the benefit of your loved ones after you’re gone.
 If they get divorced, if they have creditors, or even if they just haven’t fully matured financially, a client’s trust can protect them from their own naiveté.

 Mistakes in a trust are common.
-Register for next webinar to learn how to avoid those mistakes.
+Register for the next webinar to learn how to avoid those mistakes.

 The origins of trusts can be traced back almost 1000 years.
 In 1066, the aptly named William the Conqueror captured England and declared that all lands belonged to the King.
 However, that was a lot of land for one person to manage, so he allowed others to administer lands for him.
 That management was known as tenure (this is where we get the term “tenant”).
-A resident could pass on this tenure to an eldest son, who had to pay the King an estate tax (the foundation of today’s estate tax system).
+A resident could pass on this tenure to the eldest son, who had to pay the King an estate tax (the foundation of today’s estate tax system).

 When the Magna Carta was approved in 1215, it contained a provision that, if a tenure died and his heir was underage, a guardian was appointed until “he became of age”, which is the basis for today’s trust.